 The pool’s almost ready to return to its sparkling self.
 But it would be best to pump and filtrate the pool water to regain balance.
 The filtering process depends on the type of filter used, such as a cartridge filter, sand filter, or DE filter.

-Some basic things to follow include shutting the pump, rolling out the backwash hose, and checking for closed valves in the waste line.
-Then, the multiport valve handle must be turned to backwash, or the push and pull valve has to be slid in.
+Some basic steps include shutting the pump, rolling out the backwash hose, and checking for closed valves in the waste line.
+Then, the multiport valve handle must be turned to backwash, or the push-pull valve must be slid in.

 Following this, the pump has to be turned on to flow through the backwash hose or pipe.
 It usually takes two to three minutes for the water to become apparent.
-Then the valve needs to be turned to filter again.
-Immediately, the better flow rate and the filter tank’s lower pressure become evident.
+Then, the valve needs to be turned to filter again.
+Immediately, the better flow rate and the lower pressure of the filter tank become evident.

 5. Flocking the Pool